CAS-Atlantic/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 .. option:: -parser <PARSER>

-    Specify a parser for the Yosys synthesizer [yosys (Verilog-2005), surelog (UHDM), yosys-plugin (SystemVerilog)].
+    Specify a parser for the Yosys synthesizer [default (Verilog-2005), surelog (UHDM), system-verilog].
-    The script uses the Yosys conventional Verilog parser if this argument is not used.
+    The script uses the default conventional Verilog parser if this argument is not used.

-    **Default:** yosys
+    **Default:** default

 .. note::

     Universal Hardware Data Model (UHDM) is a complete modeling of the IEEE SystemVerilog Object Model with VPI Interface, Elaborator, Serialization, Visitor and Listener.
     UHDM is used as a compiled interchange format in between SystemVerilog tools.
 Typical inputs to the UHDM flow are files with ``.v`` or ``.sv`` extensions.
-    The ``yosys-plugins`` parser, which represents the ``read_systemverilog`` command, reads SystemVerilog files directly in Yosys.
+    The ``system-verilog`` parser, which represents the ``read_systemverilog`` command, reads SystemVerilog files directly in Yosys.
     It executes Surelog with provided filenames and converts them (in memory) into UHDM file.
 Then, this UHDM file is converted into Yosys AST. `[Yosys-SystemVerilog] <https://github.com/antmicro/yosys-systemverilog#usage>`_
     On the other hand, the ``surelog`` parser, which uses the ``read_uhdm`` Yosys command, walks the design tree and converts its nodes into Yosys AST nodes using Surelog. `[UHDM-Yosys <https://github.com/chipsalliance/UHDM-integration-tests#uhdm-yosys>`_, `Surelog] <https://github.com/chipsalliance/Surelog#surelog>`_

-.. option:: -mapper <MAPPER>

-    Choose a partial mapper for the Yosys synthesizer [yosys (default), parmys (Partial Mapper for Yosys plugin)].
-    The Yosys default partial mapper will be used if no mapper is specified.

-    **Default:** yosys

 .. note::